sinankalkan/CENG501-Spring2021/project_Durhan/Sample_readme.md

 I prepared the code on Google's colab framework.
 One can easily follow the relevant cells.

-Explain your code & directory structure and how other people can run it.

 ## 3.3.
 Results
 The ground state wave functions obtained by the original work can found be in Figure 1 (figure adapted from [[6]](#1) ).
 Moreover, in the table below, I compared the energy eigenvalues of the the original study and those of mine.
 In the perturbed systems, the finetuning requires more efforts.